 Equity Multiple says you could invest in five pre-vetted commercial real estate projects in five different markets across the country.
 You’ll gain exposure to varying property types with risk/return profiles all on a single platform.

 You can invest in multi-family, office, retail, and industrial properties.
-Equity Multiple also features emerging asset classes of self-storage, manufactured home communities, and student housing.
+Equity Multiple also features emerging asset classes of self-storage, manufactured home communities, opportunity zones, and student housing.

-You have a choice about how much risk you’re willing to take on by investing in either syndicated debt (a fancy way of saying financing offered by a group of lenders), preferred equity, and equity.
+You have a choice about how much risk you’re willing to take on by investing in either syndicated debt, preferred equity, and equity.

 Syndicated Debt lets you invest alongside experienced lenders in asset-backed loans.
 All parties’ interests are aligned as the partner lenders originate and fund each loan.